 '''

 @SessionScoped

 public class Permissions {

-@Produces

 private Set<Permission> permissions = new HashSet<Permission>();

-@Users EntityManager userDatabase;
+@Inject @Users EntityManager userDatabase;

 Parameter<String> usernameParam;

-CriteriaQuery<Permission> query;

-@Initializer
+CriteriaOuerv<Permission> guerv;

+@Inject

 void initQuery(@Users EntityManagerFactory emf) {

 QueryBuilder qb = emf.getQueryBuilder();

 usernameParam = qb.parameter(String.class);

 query = qb.create(Permission.class);

 Root<Permission> p = query.from(Permission.class);

 query.select(p);

-query.where( qb.equal(p.get(Permission.user).get(User.username))
+query.where( qb.equal(p.get(Permission.user).get(User.username),

 usernameParam));

+}

 '''

 The @Produces annotation applied to a field identifies the field as a producer field, as defined in Section 3.4, "Producer fields", a kind of shortcut version of a producer method.
-This producer field allows the permissions of the current user to be injected to any injection point of type @Current Set<Permission>.
+This producer field allows the permissions of the current user to be injected to an injection point of type Set<Permission>.

-The @observes annotation defined in Section 10.5.2, "Declaring an observer method" identifies the method with the annotated parameter as an observer method that is called by the container whenever an event matching the type and bindings of the annotated parameter is fired.
+The @Observes annotation defined in Section 10.4.2, "Declaring an observer method" identifies the method with the annotated parameter as an observer method that is called by the container whenever an event matching the type and qualifiers of the annotated parameter is fired.